garmoshka-mo/mo-wire/README.md

 mo-wire
 ````

-Wire() - is alternative for js Promise().
+Is alternative for js promises.
 Wire defined outside of function and then passed into.

 Purpose:

 1. reduces code of asyc functions
-1. metaphor of "thrown wire" is easier for understanding, than "chaining" which becomes a bit complicated at points, when promises returned to error/success handlers and passed to following ones.
+1. metaphor of "thrown wire" is easier for understanding,
+than "chaining" which becomes a bit complicated at points,
+when promises returned to error/success handlers and passed to following ones.

 ## Install